dondealban/14n121e/README.md

 # Jose Don T De Alban

-This is the GitHub repository of my website built with a static site generator using an ensemble of software tools including Hugo, R blogdown pakcage and RStudio, GitHub, and hosted on Netlify.
+This is the GitHub repository of my website built with a static site generator using an ensemble of software tools including Hugo, R blogdown package and RStudio, GitHub, and hosted on Netlify.

 Head over to my website at [dondealban.netlify.com](https://dondealban.netlify.com) to get the comprehensive summary of my research.